- Is a name declaration necessary?

-If the spouses got married in Germany, they had the possibility to determine their name usage in the marriage in front of the registrar’s officer.
+If the spouses got married in Germany, they had the possibility to determine their name usage in the marriage in front of the Registrar.
 This is then stated in the marriage certificate.

 However, the German law governing use of names offers spouses the possibility to retroactively give a name declaration in order to receive the desired last name in the marriage.
 This name declaration can be done anytime as long as the marriage exists and is irrevocable.

 According to Section 1355 (2) of the German Civil Code, spouses can opt for the birth name of one of the spouses or the name one of the spouses had at the time of the name declaration to become a so-called married name (“Ehename”).
-The spouse whose name does not become the married name can add his or her previous name or birth name with a hyphen in front or behind the married name according to Section 1355 (4) of the German Civil Code.
+The spouse whose name does not become the married name can add his or her previous name or birth name with a hyphen in front or behind the married name.

 In cases where the spouses got married outside of Germany and have made a name declaration at the time of their wedding and the marriage certificate shows evidence of this, please contact the German mission competent for you in order to find out whether this name change is recognized by German law.

 Please note that a name change by US court order is not valid for German citizens.

 Please print out the declration form and complete it carefully.
 Do not use block capital letters because this could result in deviated spelling.

 Instead of doing a name declaration, the spouses can alternatively register their marriage in the register of marriages (“Eheregister”) at the competent Registrar’s Office (“Standesamt”) in Germany and a German marriage certificate can be issued.
 The name declaration is included in the application form for the marriage registration.